travelnxt/appacitive-docs/index.md

 ### Geo queries
 You can specify a property type as a `geography` type for a given schema or relation.
 These properties are essential latitude-longitude pairs.
 Such properties support geo queries based on a user defined radial or polygonal region on the map.
 These are extremely useful for making map based or location based searches.
-E.g., searching for a list of all restaurants within 20 miles of a given users locations.
+E.g., searching for a list of all restaurants within 20 miles of a given user's locations.

 #### Radial Search

-A radial search allows you to search for all records of a specific type which contain a geocode which lies within a predefined distance from a point on the map.
+A radial search allows you to search for all records of a specific type which contain a geocode which lie within a predefined distance from a point on the map.
 A radial search requires the following parameters.

 <dl>